LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 CTRL-{         target the closest stairs up
                 CTRL-}         target the closest stairs down

-Commands for automating the actions of one or more members of the team.
+Here are the commands for automating the actions of one or more members of the team.

                 keys           command
                 =              select (or deselect) a party member